 I am a part-time research assistant at the DRRU, supporting a variety of projects in the department and helping with the day to day running of the lab.
 I have previously worked as an Honorary Assistant Psychologist in Islington Memory Service running Cognitive Stimulation Therapy groups for older adults with dementia and their carers.

+I am currently undertaking a Clinical Psychology course at Kings College London.
 I was a research assistant at the Development Risk and Resilience Unit at UCL.
 I was working on a study that investigated neurocognitive correlates of antisocial behaviour in children using magnetic resonance imaging (MRI) and experimental tasks to examine empathy, and emotional processing and regulation.
 Our aim was to gain a greater understanding of the functional brain networks that may underlie subtypes of antisocial behaviour, in the hope that this research can help to inform future intervention strategies with these children.